shiftcode/dynamo-easy/README.md

 ```

 # Authentication
-In a real world scenario you'll have some kind of authentication to protect your dynamodb ressources.
+In a real world scenario you'll have some kind of authentication to protect your dynamoDB ressources.
 You can customize on how to authenticate when providing a custom
 SessionValidityEnsurer function to the DynamoStore when creating a new instance.
 The default implementation is a no-op function.